textadventures/quest/docs/functions.md

 ```
 Well, not always.
 If the function is on a line on its own with nothing else, Quest will handle it fine.
 Otherwise, you will need the brackets to ensure Quest will realise this is a function and not something else.

-The type of the value a function returns and the parameters it needs is called its "type signature", and Quest will complain if you get is wrong.
+The type of the value a function returns and the parameters it needs is called its "type signature", and Quest will complain if you get it wrong.

 Custom Functions